Kong/unirest-obj-c/README.md

-unirest Objective-C
+Unirest Objective-C
 ============================================

-unirest is a set of lightweight HTTP libraries available in PHP, Ruby, Python, Java, Objective-C.
+Unirest is a set of lightweight HTTP libraries available in PHP, Ruby, Python, Java, Objective-C.

 Documentation
 -------------------

 ### Installing
-Download the Objective-C unirest Library from Github and import the folder into your project to begin utilizing unirests amazing powers today!
+Download the Objective-C Unirest Library from Github and import the folder into your project to begin utilizing unirests amazing powers today!

 ### Creating Request
-So you're probably wondering how using unirest makes creating requests in Objective-C easier, let's look at a working example:
+So you're probably wondering how using Unirest makes creating requests in Objective-C easier, let's look at a working example:

 ```objective-c
 NSDictionary* headers = [NSDictionary dictionaryWithObjectsAndKeys:@"application/json", @"accept", nil];